Link: The Faces of Evil and Zelda: The Wand of Gamelon: Re-evaluation and infamyLink: The Faces of Evil and Zelda: The Wand of Gamelon have been met with negative reviews in retrospect. Wired magazine said that the animation in both games was extremely simple and stilted and that the graphics had several glitches. IGNs Travis Fahs criticized the games for using a style similar to Zelda II: The Adventure of Link, for "insufferable" controls, and for the designers' poor understanding of the Legend of Zelda franchise. He noted, however, that the backgrounds looked decent considering the poor design of the CD-i's hardware. IGNs Peer Schneider criticized The Wand of Gamelon for not effectively indicating when a platform begins or ends, and also said its controls were "sloppy". Schneider also argued that the decision to star Zelda in The Wand of Gamelon may have been based on the fact that the CD-i's library was directed at women. However, he felt that they failed at this due to Zelda playing the same role as Link.

 The games' animated cutscenes and voice acting drew particular criticism.
-The Star Tribune described the voice acting as "laughable", and it was also criticized by Zelda Elements as "jarring".
+The Star Tribune described the voice acting as "laughable", and was also criticized by Zelda Elements as "jarring".
 IGN described the cutscenes as "infamous" and "cheesy"; other reviewers described them as "freakish" and "an absolute joke".
 Schneider felt that the cutscenes in The Wand of Gamelon were "entertaining... for all the wrong reasons".

 The games' soundtracks drew mixed responses.
 Zelda Elements felt it was "average" and not up to the usual Zelda quality, while Schneider described the soundtrack as "redbook audio CD pop".
 This has been contested by other reviewers, who described it as diverse, high-quality and superb with an adventurous upbeat tempo blending "delicious '80s synth", electric guitar, panpipes, marimbas, and other unusual instruments.

 Despite the largely negative reception that the games have received, there have been a few positive reviews as well.
 Both Danny Cowan of 1UP.com and John Szczepaniak of Hardcore Gaming 101 praised Faces of Evil and Wand of Gamelon as among the best games on the CD-i.
 Szczepaniak in particular suggested that several of the magazines that had rated and reviewed Wand of Gamelon and Faces of Evil had engaged in hate campaigns having never even played the game.
 Their praises drew from the games' detailed, well-drawn in-game backgrounds (which was described as both Gigeresque and Monet-esque) and "pretty decent" gameplay, although both criticized the controls.
 According to Szczepaniak, the games' controls work best when played with a hardwired three-button CD-i control pad, as opposed to the CD-i's "crappy infrared remote".

 In a periodical for Retro Gamer magazine, Szczepaniak suggested that the natural comparison of the games by reviewers to the quality of games in the rest of the Zelda series was an improper comparison to make, arguing that when reviewed in their own right, the games were actually excellent.
 Contrary to what were described as "lies perpetuated about [Faces of Evil and Wand of Gamelon]", Retro Gamer described the games as "astoundingly good" and rated them together as number ten in its "Perfect Ten Games" for CD-i.
 While acknowledging that they were non-canonical, the games were praised for exhilarating pacing and superb gameplay design.